ADGEfficiency/teaching-monolith/trees/trees.md

 $$ IG = I_{parent} - \frac{N_{left}}{N} I_{left} - \frac{N_{right}}{N} I_{right} $$

-We have options for how we measure infomation $I$, all based on the probability (or proportion) $P$ of the classes in our parent & child nodes
+We have options for how we measure information $I$, all based on the probability (or proportion) $P$ of the classes in our parent & child nodes
 - gini coefficient = $G = 1 - \sum P^{2} $
 - entropy = $E = - \sum P \cdot \log P $